byuccl/spydrnet/docs/source/tutorial.rst

 framework has a different name, the functioning role of a definition is virtually the same.
 A definition defines the interface and contents of a component within a netlist.

-provide include the concept of an instance.
 An instance is an instantiation of a definition.
-Oh I am having such a hard time helping people understand what it is I am trying to say.
-I am having a hard time

-Hierarchcy organizes larger netlists into a collection of higher-level and lower-level definitions of smaller netlists.
+Hierarchy organizes larger netlists into a collection of higher-level and lower-level definitions of smaller netlists.
 Higher-level definitions instance lower-level definitions.

-This view is most likely familiar The top level instance is

 Installation
 ------------